marcuslaguardia/marcuslaguardia/README.md

 ## About me

 - My name is Marcus, a 21-year old Computer Science student;
-- My main goal is to become a Systems Administrator;
-- I speak English, Portuguese, Spanish and am currently learning Hebrew;
+- I speak English, Portuguese and Spanish;
 - My main interests are Linux and Free/Open-Source software.

 ## Languages